Research Across the Policy Lifecycle:

 Please note: No promises of financial award are implied by Federal agencies and discussions between researchers and Federal agencies do not imply official endorsement by the Federal government.
 Please do not try to sell vendor-specific products; this event is for informational exchange only.

-We will begin accepting researcher applications for this event on October 1.
 To participate, you must be a paid registrant of the 2020 APPAM Fall Research Conference.
 Space is limited, so be sure to submit your application early!